c3d/xl/doc/HANDBOOK_2-evaluation.md

   ignored during the declaration and evaluation phases.
 * An infix `is`, which is called a _definition_, or an infix `:` or `as`, which are called _type annotations_.
-Definitions and type declarations are collectively called _declarations_, and are processed during the [declaration phase](#declaration-phase).
+Definitions and type annotations are collectively called _declarations_, and are processed during the [declaration phase](#declaration-phase).
 * Anything else, which is called a _statement_ and is processed during the [evaluation phase](#evaluation-phase).